 In this article we will talk about three hiking trails in Portugal.
 Sure, there are much more walking trails in Portugal, but unfortunately we had only two weeks to visit the country.
-We also stayed in some amazing hotels and we’ll help you to decide where to stay considering your budget and other preferences.
+We also stayed in some amazing hotels and we’ll help you to decide where to stay in Portugal considering your budget and other preferences.

 It’s a kind of habit for us.
 Whatever country we plan to visit, we check its hiking trails first.
 Well, we didn’t do anything different when planning our trip to Portugal.
 At the end, finding great walking routes in Portugal, where the forest grows year after year, rather than disappearing, was not so difficult.

 In the following article, we’ll share with you some stories, tips and maps of the Portugal nature trails we created in our Wikiloc account, and suggest three hiking paths with some useful information about the outdoors in Portugal.

 We are also suggesting some of the best hotels in Portugal where you can rest after a long day of hiking.
-The best way for us to find hotels when we travel is the great website HotelsCombined.
-We’ve always found great offers there, because we can compare all the top travel sites.
+The best way for us to find hotels when we travel in Europe is the website Booking.com.
+It’s definitely the best hotel booking site to find great deals in Europe.

 Thick milky mist was covering the sleepy forest that morning, when we headed up to Serra da Lousã (Lousã Mountain).
 Starting our hiking in Portugal with trekking path was like entering a mysterious realm where you don’t really know what is hidden under the white layers of fog.